cnidaire/Master1_Internship/report.md

 As a point of comparison, I use the data coming from DUPE exploration.
 90% of the DUPE data has a kingdom associated after the annotation, and in this case we only have Bacteria which is given because we are working on Bacteria.
 However, at the phylum level we already have 57% that are not annotated and this is increasing until the family level where we have nearly 80% of the sequences that are unannotated.
 And this is a major problem when we want to characterize a population.

+I haven't been able to finish the database.
+In the current database I created, there is some inconsistencies and some of the sequences I fetch are too big so I asked questions to NCBI and now I think I know how to continue to improve the database and solve my problems.

+For each DNA sequence associated with each IPG report, I have to split in different panda dataframe containing the id and location of the DNA file.
+As having the same protein sequence doesn't mean having the same DNA sequence, I will have to take all the report.
+I will still use IPG even if the reason I used it in the beginning doesn't stand anymore, because it enable me to obtain information for all different main databases in one go.
+Then I will have to download the sequences for the other databases but it will mean to learn an other too.

 | Taxonomy | With old data base (% of unannotated) | With new database (% of unannotated) |